shadow-scan/EthicalHacking/Nmap.md

 This repository contains a collection of **Nmap scan outputs** used for educational cybersecurity practice, network enumeration, and ethical hacking labs.

+## 🧪 Test Environment

+All Nmap scans in this repository were performed in a controlled lab environment using intentionally vulnerable machines such as **Metasploitable2** on a private network.

-All scans were performed on systems I own or have explicit permission to test.
+No scans were conducted against production systems or unauthorized targets.
-**Do not use these commands on unauthorized targets — scanning without permission is illegal.**

 ---